BackEnrolment at Massey University

 (d) unanticipated problems with the conduct of research or with supervision or support which are beyond the control of the student.

-44. New Zealand by the Pro Vice-Chancellor.
+37. Applications for Carry Forward of Postgraduate Enrolment with exceptional personal circumstances are subject to approval by the Deputy Vice-Chancellor Students and Global Engagement (or delegate).
 No further tuition fees are due for the enrolment period in which Postgraduate Enrolment is carried forward.
 An application fee is payable at the time that the application is made.
-An application will only be approved where the Pro Vice-Chancellor is satisfied the student has been making satisfactory progress.
+An application will only be approved where the Deputy Vice-Chancellor Students and Global Engagement (or delegate) is satisfied the student has been making satisfactory progress.

-43 Prior to enrolment, international students must hold a valid visa which entitles them to study at Massey University.
+41. Prior to enrolment, international students must hold a valid visa which entitles them to study at Massey University.

 (a) in a course(s) leading to the award of a recognised qualification offered by a New Zealand Tertiary Education Organisation (TEO); and

-(b) at a New Zealand campus of a New Zealand TEO.
+(b) at a New Zealand campus of a New Zealand TEO*

-46. Distance (extramural) enrolment may be permitted for applicants living outside New Zealand who are not New Zealand citizens.
+44. Distance enrolment may be permitted for applicants living outside New Zealand who are not New Zealand citizens.
 The process for setting tuition fees due for such enrolments are the same as for other international full fee-paying students studying at Massey University.
-Enrolment in international off-shore distance (extramural) programmes may be subject to special terms and conditions as determined and approved by Academic Board.
+Enrolment in international off-shore distance programmes may be subject to special terms and conditions as determined and approved by Academic Board.
 Particular programmes of study and courses may have an attendance or contact workshop requirement which has a face-to-face dimension.
-Approval of offshore distance (extramural) education initiatives are subject to the requirements of the University’s Policy relating to the International Delivery of Qualifications.
+Approval of offshore distance education initiatives are subject to the requirements of the University’s Policy relating to the International Delivery of Qualifications.

-48. Subject to the student’s Academic Standing:
+46. Subject to the student’s Academic Standing:

 (a) The maximum credits students may take in Semester One, Semester Two and the Double Semester shall not exceed 150 credits.
 Students shall not enrol in more than 75 credits per semester.
 Students shall not enrol in more than 60 credits for Summer School.
 Students shall not enrol in more than 180 credits in an academic year;

-(b) Credits for double semester courses are assigned in equal parts per semester; and
+(c) Credits for double semester courses are assigned in equal parts per semester; and

-(c) Applicants shall not enrol in the same year for more than two distinct programmes of study for degrees and diplomas.
+(d) Applicants shall not enrol in the same year for more than two distinct programmes of study for degrees and diplomas.